 The late morning continues to be cool as you follow your monitor, an expert in the regions biosphere, as he tracks elephants and giraffe within the vibrant brush.
 As you wander deeper into the island you hear the rustle of the leaves before you see the giraffe, somehow blending its checkered coat into the trees.
 It is a short enough distance away to see the sleepy eyelids and slow walk; the giraffe is most closely related to the camel.
 Its neck is long and elegant and you can just make out its long, slender, tongue wrapping around the branches and taking the leaves with it.

-Settle into the Savuti Safari Lodge located on the banks of the Stolen River where the channel lays home to a vivacious mixture of elephants and lions.
-Once within your charming chalet constructed of glass and timber you will have another spectacular view of the surrounding scenery where zebra often graze along the nutritious grass that stretches along the riverbanks.
+Settle into your lodge located on the banks of the Stolen River where the channel lays home to a vivacious mixture of elephants and lions.
+Once within your charming chalet constructed of glass and timber, you will have another spectacular view of the surrounding scenery where zebra often graze along the nutritious grass that stretches along the riverbanks.
 It feels as though you have stepped into a private world where elegant seclusion is given to you at every turn, bringing the sensations of the landscape for your eyes only as you sip the crisp, chilled flavors of champagne and get comfortable in your new, colorful home.

 Along the plains you begin to hear what sounds like lively birds chirping; however, you don’t see any trees nearby.
 You search for flapping wings and silhouettes but find nothing.
 The grass begins to rustle and the chirping comes closer to the vehicle.
 It wasn’t birds at all but wild dogs, their jovial barks awkward to those used to the domesticated, deeper sounds of the canines back home.
 The wild dog is one of the most active and pack-centric animals in Africa, and is endangered with only about 6,000 remaining on the continent.